rick-suspends/DevEx-Docs-Validator/README.md

       cd YOUR_REPO
       ```

-      **Your project is now initialized!** All changes, pushes, and branches will be managed within your new repository.
+      **Your project is now initialized.** All changes, pushes, and branches will be managed within your new repository.

-2.  **Modify Core Logic:**
+2.  **Modify core logic:**
       * Edit the Python files in the `/src` directory to implement your new tool's logic.
+        * `api.py`: FastAPI application.
+        * `cli.py`: Typer command-line interface.
       * Update the `requirements.txt` file for any new dependencies.
-3.  **Rename/Rebrand:** Update the image name in the `Dockerfile` and `docker-compose.yaml` files, and rebrand the `README.md`.
+3.  **Rename/rebrand:** Update the image name in the `Dockerfile` and `docker-compose.yaml` files, and rebrand the `README.md`.
-4.  **Build and Test:**
+4.  **Build and test:**
     ```bash
     docker-compose up --build
     ```
-    Your new service will be available at `http://localhost:8000`.
+    Your new service is available at `http://localhost:8000`.
 5. **Update documentation**
     Follow the full documentation flow in the Jekyll example to create, generate, and publish project documentation.
 See [DevEx Starter Template Docs](https://rick-suspends.github.io/DevEx-Docs-Validator/).

 -----

-## ☁️ Deployment Reference
+## ☁️ Deployment reference

-This table provides the live access point for the example validator service, demonstrating a successful deployment from this template:
+This table provides the live access point for this image, demonstrating a successful deployment from this template:

 | Environment | Service | Access URL |
 | :--- | :--- | :--- |